pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS student guide - Secure cloud solutions.md

 Contoso Solar Inc (Contoso) is a family owned commercial and residential solar installation and wholesale supply firm headquartered in the Pacific NorthWest, Unitest States.

-Established 2004, Contoso Solar have almost tripled in size, and have taken on a lot of new projects that even take them from a US Domestic only operation, to an international operation with the the closing of a lucrative project from neighboring British Columbia, Canada.
+Established 2004, Contoso have almost tripled in size, and have taken on a lot of new projects that even take them from a US Domestic only operation, to an international operation with the the closing of a lucrative project from neighboring British Columbia, Canada.
 This has been a long and exciting road that involved a 36 month app-modernization effort coupled with a recent lift and shift to the cloud using Azure.
 This was followed again by an 18 month re-design of their key applications to take advantage of serverless deployments to take advantage of swifter time to market to accomodate the massive grwoth enjoyed industry wide.

 Now the overall cost to install solar has dropped by almost 70% and charging and conversion efficiency has increased to boot making solar more accessible - in many cases, with components converging on commodity status.

-Contoso Solar currently has three satellite offices, each supporting installation, fulfullment, and distribution teams:  Portland, OR, Seattle, WA, and Austin, TX.
+Contoso currently has three satellite offices, each supporting installation, fulfullment, and distribution teams:  Portland, OR, Seattle, WA, and Austin, TX.
 And, as a result of their success in the industry as well as achieving GDPR/CCPA compliance including a SOC 3 certification, they will be opening a new office in Vancouver, BC to tackle the new commercial business acquired in BC which is the installation of solar for a number of provincial buildings including schools, and transit stations.

 Contoso now has most of their key line of business applications, data storage, and analysis operations on Azure and their enterprise supports direct integrations with first tier solar technology manufacturers and component suppliers.

 Contoso's main concern is providing **robust application security** for it's own suppliers and customers while also providing an easy online experience for them.
 Contoso currently manages authentication via Azure Active Directory but wants to reconfigure to support a more robust solution for 3 major user experiences:

-* **B2B** - Solar Manufacturer and Providers, including professional technical contributors such as: architectural, engineering, and regulatory/legal advisors from state and local entities
+* **B2B** - Solar Manufacturer/Providers, including professional technical contributors such as: architectural, engineering, and regulatory/legal advisors from state and local entities

 * **B2C** - DYI Consumers purchasing components and services directly - either wholesale or retail, and/or opting in persistent account access enabling consumer access to extended offerings provided by Contoso Solar Consumer Services including pre- and post- sales technical support, blog access, and access to technical events sponsored by the industry

 * **OPS** - Internal employee groups such as C-Suite, HR, IT, Fulfillment, Installation Teams, Partner and Consumer Services, Sales and Marketing

-With these use cases and the addtion of new infrastructure, locations, and employees, Contoso Solar needs a solution that will provide reliable authentication but in addition, they require robust account management functionality, as well as the ability to secure and audit application configuration, and integration events.
+With these use cases and the addtion of new infrastructure, locations, and employees, Contoso needs a solution that will provide reliable authentication but in addition, they require robust account management functionality, as well as the ability to secure and audit application configuration, and integration events.

-In particular, Suppliers accessing Contoso Solar's Supplier Workflow and APIs should only have access to resources granted to those accounts.
+In particular, Suppliers accessing Contoso's Supplier Workflow and APIs should only have access to resources granted to those accounts.
 One Supplier should not be able to interact with allocated resources of another supplier.

 Customers purchasing from the retail website should not be able to access wholesale prices, but an OPS Contoso Sales Account Manager should be able to see both retail and wholesale information for both B2B and B2C scenarios.

-This requires a system for access and authentication that can be centrally controlled by the Contoso Solar OPS IT Team.
+This requires a system for access and authentication that can be centrally controlled by the Contoso OPS IT Team.

-In addition to Authentication and Access management (Identity), Contoso Solar wants to ensure that their backend infrastructure use as much of the Azure backbone as possible to include direct integrations with their cloud-based CRM and ERP systems.
+In addition to Authentication and Access management (Identity), Contoso wants to ensure that their backend infrastructure use as much of the Azure backbone as possible to include direct integrations with their cloud-based CRM and ERP systems.
 And of course, any APIs and Web Applications need to be secure as well, with no application secrets stored in any config or application settings so they can be managed by the security team in accordance with their InfoSec Policy.

 Contoso wants the security team to control all certificates, keys, and tokens for the applications and users at the company.

 ## Customer Requirements

-The following requirements are a result of over a year of hard work assessing Contoso Solar's IT security requirements in order to maintain compliance with certain certifications they need to work with global providers and provide for their customers, as well as transacting with first-tier payment providers and certifcation organizations.
+he following requirements are a result of over a year of hard work assessing Contoso's IT security requirements in order to maintain compliance with certain certifications they need to work with global providers and provide for their customers, as well as transacting with first-tier payment providers and certifcation organizations.

-Fulfiliing these requirements using robust, repeatable capabilities is essential to Contoso Solar's continued growth and success.
+Fulfiliing these requirements using robust, repeatable capabilities is essential to Contoso's continued growth and success.
 Failure in any one of these areas can jeaopardize the firm's ability to maintain their current level of compliance

-### Provide Unified Identity Provisioning, Management, and Login
+#### Provide Unified Identity Provisioning, Management, and Login
 As per use cases above, there are three valid authentication scenarios:

-**B2B** - DIY Retail Consumers should be able to use the ecommerce purchase path to purchase solar components with an anonymous cart purchase path.
-Or they can create a persistent account with Contoso Solar, using an email as username or using a social login from a valid Identity Provider, and save payment methods and view order status and order history along with sharing other social details if they desire.
+- **B2B** - DIY Retail Consumers should be able to use the ecommerce purchase path to purchase solar components with an anonymous cart purchase path.
+Or they can create a persistent account with Contoso, using an email as username or using a social login from a valid Identity Provider, and save payment methods and view order status and order history along with sharing other social details if they desire.
 This method gives them access to pre- and post- sales technical support as well as event and blog content.

-**B2C** - DIY Retail Consumers should be able to use the ecommerce purchase path to purchase solar components with an anonymous cart purchase path.
-Or they can create a persistent account with Contoso Solar, using an email as username or using a social login from a valid Identity Provider, and save payment methods and view order status and order history along with sharing other social details if they desire.
+- **B2C** - DIY Retail Consumers should be able to use the ecommerce purchase path to purchase solar components with an anonymous cart purchase path.
+Or they can create a persistent account with Contoso, using an email as username or using a social login from a valid Identity Provider, and save payment methods and view order status and order history along with sharing other social details if they desire.
 This method gives them access to pre- and post- sales technical support as well as event and blog content.

-**OPS** - Existing and New employees should be able to login with thier assigned Active Directory Domain Login and, optionally may require multi-factor authorization (MFA).
-Once authenticated the user will experience single sign-on (SSO) behavior across enterprise applications and endpoints until they fully log out.
+- **OPS** - Existing and New internal employees should be able to login with thier assigned Active Directory Work Account at work and on their devices.
+Optionally this authentication flow may require multi-factor authorization (MFA).
+Once authenticated, the user will experience single sign-on (SSO) behavior across enterprise applications and endpoints until they fully log out.

-### Utilize Approrpriate Configuration and Access Control Using Identity Roles
+#### Utilize Approrpriate Configuration and Access Control Using Identity Roles
-As per Contoso Solar's Infosec and Data Handling Policies, there is an active Segregation of Duties Matrix based on Employee Role.
-Therefore, employees should have access only to the information they need to perform their duties.
-This requirement implies use of Role-based Access Control (RBAC) within the enterprise.
+As per Contoso's Infosec and Data Handling Policies, there is an active Segregation of Duties (SOD) Matrix that defines a list of account roles and security groups within the company structure.
+Employees should have access only to the information they need to perform their duties.
+This requirement implies use of Role-based Access Control (RBAC) within the enterprise to match the SOD matrix.

+OPS employees are allocated to roles and groups based on Employee Job Description and this will determine access to key resources, systems, and data.

-### Ensure Data Encryption - AT ALL TIMES (at rest and in motion)
+#### Ensure Data Encryption - AT ALL TIMES (at rest and in motion)
-As Per Contoso Solar's Infosec and Data Handling Policies, data will be encrypted throughout the application stack, regardless of location and status and this includes during application syncronization and data upload/download.
+As Per Contoso's Infosec and Data Handling Policies, data will be encrypted throughout the application stack, regardless of location and status and this includes during application syncronization (raw data file upload/download, application data syncronization, and API transactions).

+**Contoso Data Classification**

-Example data classification of Contoso Solar secure data:
+Listed below is a simple data classification of Contoso secure data:

-- Client Architectural, Engineering, Requirements, or Legal and Regulatory documents uploaded by architectural firms or by state and local regulatory entities
+- **Business Critical** - Client Architectural, Engineering, Requirements, or Legal and Regulatory documents uploaded by architectural firms or by state and local regulatory entities
-- ERP, Poduct, Product Catalog, and Service Process data classified as **Business Critical ** by Contoso Solar
+- **Business Critical** - ERP, Transactional Data related to Wholesale and Retail Transactions, and Service Process data classified as **Business Critical ** by Contoso
-- CRM, Sales Pipeline/Biz-Dev, Supplier, and Consultative Contributor, and Persistent Retail Customer profile data
+- **Business Critical** - CRM, Sales Pipeline/Biz-Dev, Supplier, and Consultative Contributor, and Persistent Retail Customer profile data
-- Analysis and Transactional Data related to Wholesale and Retail Transactions
+- **Mission Critical** - Post process Analysis, Poduct Definitions, Product Catalog
-- Employee HR data to include data that is considered PII by GDPR/CCPA standards
+- **PII** - Employee HR data to include data that is considered PII by GDPR/CCPA standards

-### Provide Robust Application Security
+#### Provide Robust Application Security
+Contoso is almost completely in the Azure Cloud, with only their 3 installation warehouses with minimal on-prem compute resources, mostly to drive installation kitting automation they have in house.

-Contoso Solar is almost completely in the Azure Cloud, and operates mostly in North American West Coast.
-This means that for now, performance for multiple regions takes a back seat to security configuration concerns.
-The IT Group has implemented minimal HADR currently, but since Contoso Solar is growing, their IT Group will revisit these topics in the near future.
+Contoso operates mostly in North American West Coast.
+This means that for now, performance for multiple regions takes a back seat to the more emergent security configuration concerns.
+The IT Group has implemented minimal cloud-based HADR, but since Contoso is growing, their IT Group will revisit these topics in the near future after the security upfit is complete.

 At this point, consider all front-end APIs and Web Apps are written using .Net/ASP.NET Core and are deployed to auto-scaled app service plans.
 In the near future, the Application Architecture Team is considering converting to a CQRS architecture to address scale concerns for upcoming growth by using an event/messaging, or pub-sub design pattern.